Graylog2/documentation/pages/installation.rst

 Download and start the quick setup application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Start by downloading the quick setup app from our `downloads page <http://www.graylog.org/download/>`_ Now extract the archive to any location you like.
-All parts of the Graylog system will be extracted in subfolders.
+Start by downloading the quick setup app from our `downloads page <https://www.graylog.org/download/>`_ Now extract the archive in any location you like.
+All parts of the Graylog system will be extracted in subdirectories.

 Next step is to run the app and opening the URL you are seeing in your browser::